 First-Year Writing Program

 At Lake State, all students may sign up for ENGL 110 First-Year Composition I (3) and begin earning college credit their very first semester in English.
-Students who need extra help are encouraged to sign up for an additional course, ENGL 105 First-Year Composition I Workshop (2).
-Honors sections are also available; acceptance into the Honors Program or instructor permission is required.
+Incoming students have three choices when selecting an ENGL 110 section:

 Research shows that a range of factors must be considered in order to predict whether you are ready to take ENGL 110 without the workshop.
 Some of these factors are writing and reading experience, self-confidence as a writer and reader, high-school GPA, proofreading ability, and understanding of grammar.
 Many universities force students with low test scores or low GPAs to take college prep courses that do not count toward graduation.
 At Lake State, ENGL 105 is for credit, and taking it is your choice.

 How do you decide whether to add ENGL 105 to your schedule?

-I regularly read the news and other periodicals, such as magazines.
+- I regularly read the news and other periodicals, such as magazines.

-I read biographies, novels, story collections, comics, or poetry for fun.
+- I read biographies, novels, story collections, comics, or poetry for fun.

-I wrote 3 or more essays per year in high school.
+- I wrote 3 or more essays per year in high school.

-I wrote a research paper in high school.
+- I wrote a research paper in high school.

-I see myself as a good reader and writer.
+- I see myself as a good reader and writer.

 - My ACT English score was 18 or above, or my new SAT Writing and Language Arts was 25 or higher.

-My high school GPA was above a 3.0.
+- My high school GPA was above a 3.0.

-I earned As or Bs in all of my high school English courses.
+- I earned As or Bs in all of my high school English courses.

-I understand the rules of grammar, punctuation, and mechanics.
+- I understand the rules of grammar, punctuation, and mechanics.

-I am good at proofreading my work.
+- I am good at proofreading my work.

-- If you want to register for traditional ENGL 110, look for a section with no “W” in the section number (e.g. ENGL 110-001).
+- If you want to register for a traditional section, look for a section with no “W” in the section number (e.g. ENGL 110-001).

-- If you want to register for ENGL 110/105 Workshop, look for an ENGL 110 and 105 pair with matching “W” section numbers (e.g. ENGL 110-0W1 and ENGL 105-0W1).
+- If you want to register for a workshop section, look for an ENGL 110 and 105 pair with matching “W” section numbers (e.g. ENGL 110-0W1 and ENGL 105-0W1).

 - Please note that to register for an ENGL 110/105 pair, you must sign up for an ENGL 110-0W section and the matching ENGL 105-0W section simultaneously (e.g., if you register for ENGL 110-0W1, you must also enter the CRN for ENGL 105-0W1).
 Otherwise, you will get an error message.